Menu

 Synthetic Cathinones are often called by the group name “Bath Salts“.
 The three most often found synthetic cathinones in bath salts are:

 There are various health risks associated with taking synthetic cathinones.
-Paranoia, agitation, and hallucinatory delirium are known side effects when using synthetic cathinones, sometimes with violent and psychotic behaviour.
+Paranoia, agitation, and hallucinatory delirium are known side effects.
+Sometimes this leads to violent and psychotic behaviour.
 A number of deaths after using the drug have also been reported.

 Synthetic Cathinones and the Law